 Max(Number Of High Priority Chunk Count, Number Of Reasonable Chunks Per Stage Loop)

-That is to say that high priority chunks are always processed with low priority chunks filling in any free slots.
+That is to say that high priority chunks are always processed with low priority chunks filling in any free slots in CPU cores.

 Using a priority queue and updating weights as needed, you get responsive chunk loading that can adapt quickly to, for example, changes in player position: